Multi-Expert Learning Framework with the State Space Model for Optical and SAR Image Registration: Experiments and results

 \subsection{Evaluation Metrics}

-We use the $L_{2}$ distance between the predicted matching location and the ground truth to evaluate the image registration accuracy.
-Additionally, we adopt the Correct Matching Rate (CMR) to assess the image registration performance.
-CMR represents the ratio of successful matches where the $L_{2}$ distance between the predicted matching location and the ground truth is smaller than a given threshold $T$, denoted as CMR($T$).
-It can be formulated as:
+The $L_{2}$ distance between the predicted matching location and the ground truth can be used to evaluate the image registration accuracy.
+Additionally, we adopt the Correct Matching Rate (CMR) to test the whole registration performance.
+CMR represents the successful matching ratio in which the $L_{2}$ distance between the predicted matching location and the ground truth is smaller than a given threshold $T$, denoted as CMR($T$).
+They can be formulated as follows: